gabr42/MultiBuilder/README.md

 ⏵ Indicates that the project is still executing.

-The editor on the right shows problems in the selected environment (*Delphi XE2*).
-First line contains exit code `[1]` and program line `d:\Delphi\9.0\bin\dcc32.exe CompileAllUnits ...`.
-It is followed by one empty line and the output of the program.
+The editor on the right shows problems in the selected environment (*Delphi 2007*).
+Combo box at the top contains exit code `[255]` and program line `d:\Delphi\5.0\bin\dcc32.exe CompileAllUnits ...`.
+The output of the program is shown below.
+Although the *dcc32* compiled the program without an error, the output was passed through the [DccCleanup](#dcccleanup) filter with the [FailOnWarning](#failonwarning) parameter which stopped the further execution because *dcc32* reported one warning.

 # Contributions